 La Maison du Chocolat

 Since 1997, this chocolate shop has continued in the footsteps of chocolate maker Robert Linxe under the talents of creative chef, Nicolas Cloiseau, Meilleur Ouvrier de France.
 Like chez Hermé, macarons are given names to conjure up their mysterious flavours.
-Special mentions go to Abyssinie (chocolate-coffee), Macapuno (chocolate-coconut-lime), Guayaquil (chocolate-vanilla) and Rigoletto (chocolate-salted caramel) which will be music to many taste buds.

 Jean-Charles Rochoux

-The macarons at Jean-Charles Rochoux are striking.
-All ganache flavours are presented with a chocolate shell base and topped with a cream shell garnished with a pretty decoration to resemble the flavour.
-It's pure art before even tasting them and the line-up of choices is impressive.
-I admit I still haven't tried them all but I need to have this goal to strive for on a walk to his boutique between Saint Germain-des-Prés and Montparnasse.
+Jean-Charles Rochoux's Parisian macarons are striking as all ganache flavours look similar from afar.
+Each are presented with a chocolate shell base and topped with a cream shell - all garnished with a pretty decoration to resemble the flavour.
+It's pure art before even tasting them and the choice of flavours is impressive.

 Richart

 The smallest, most intense macarons you'll find in Paris are at Richart.
 Known as micro-macarons, they're also the cutest and look too good to eat!
-They're also not the cheapest at a euro each for their size but then, knowing how much work goes into making the smallest macarons (I make mini savoury ones as small as I possibly can), they're great value.
+They're also not the cheapest.
+But then, knowing how much work goes into making the smallest macarons (I make mini savoury ones as small as I possibly can), they may seem expensive but are good value for such a luxury.

 All the flavours are stunning.
 With their small sizes, it's best to buy in their pre-packaged boxes.
 They also come in a regular medium size but the smallest also come in savoury, ideal for an apéritif (with pre-dinner drinks).
-I go crazy for Roquefort-walnut and parmesan-honey.
+I go mad for Roquefort-walnut, black olive and parmesan-honey.
+They also do wonderful chocolates - see my Valentine's chocolate in Paris article.

-À La Mère de Famille and Stohrer
+Stohrer (also at À La Mère de Famille)

 Christophe Roussel